 1.3294 – 0.0050 = 1.3244

-This means after the fees you would have $1324 which means there is $5 fee.
+This means after the fees you would have $1324 which means there is a $5 fee.

-If you would do the same with Euros you would pay $25 dollars in conversions fees.
+If you would do the same with Euros you would also pay $5 dollars in conversions fees.

 Please note!
-You don’t need to worry about below fees if you are just copy trading
+You don’t need to worry about the fees below if you are just copy trading (a.k.a. social trading) because copy traders will handle everything for you while they trade.
+You are basically just copying their portfolios.

-Spread fees are charged when you buy anything on eToro, stocks, cryptos, and so on, however they are included in the buying price that you see in eToro.
+In summary, Spread fees are charged when you buy anything on eToro, stocks, cryptos, and any other assets or instruments, however, they are included in the buying price that you see in eToro.

 And it’s really specific to what you want to trade.

 Commodities and currencies are in pips.
-Whereas stock and crypto coins are in percentage.
+Whereas stock and cryptocurrencies such as Bitcoin or Ripple, are in percentage.

 Let’s assume you are buying Apple stock, the spread fee for stocks is 0.09%.